 VCS Scholarship

-Since 2010, the Virginia Choral Society (VCS) has awarded one or more scholarships to graduating high school or home school seniors planning to study vocal music education, vocal performance or musical theater in university or conservatory programs.
+Since 2010, the Virginia Choral Society (VCS) has awarded one or more scholarships to graduating high school, home school seniors, current college undergraduate (Freshman through Junior) students planning to study vocal music education, vocal performance or musical theater in university or conservatory programs.
 As much as we are committed to presenting high quality programs to our communities, VCS is equally committed to promoting the choral arts by assisting students in their study of vocal music.

 Step One: Submit